patmagauran/Math2Code/math2code/README.md

 ## Usage
 To use this, just enter your equation in the input field and get formatted output below!
 Some tips
  - Some functions do not automatically convert when you type them and you must type their LaTex Version, i.e `\sqrt` instead of just `sqrt`
- - It uses implicit multiplication - that means no multi-letter variables
- - It does not support subscripts
  - It does not support greek symbols currently

 ## Roadmap